moby/moby/docs/man/docker-search.1.md

 # EXAMPLES

-## Search the registry for ranked images
+## Search Docker Hub for ranked images

-Search the registry for the term 'fedora' and only display those images ranked 3 or higher:
+Search a registry for the term 'fedora' and only display those images ranked 3 or higher:

     $ docker search -s 3 fedora